 Our investment income is affected by fluctuations in various interest rates, including LIBOR and the prime rate.
 A large portion of our portfolio is, and we expect will continue to be, comprised of floating rate investments that utilize LIBOR.
-Our interest expense is affected by fluctuations in the commercial paper rate or, if the commercial paper market is unavailable, LIBOR.
-At May 31, 2009, we had \$57.8 million of borrowings outstanding at a floating rate tied to the prevailing commercial paper rate plus a margin of 4.00% (6.00% if the commercial paper market is unavailable).
+Our interest expense is affected by fluctuations in the commercial paper rate and our lender's prime rate or, if the commercial paper market is unavailable, LIBOR and our lender's prime rate.
+At August 31, 2009, we had \$49.6 million of borrowings outstanding at a floating rate tied to the greater of the prevailing commercial paper rate and our lender's prime rate plus a margin of 4.00% plus a default rate of 2.00% (or, if the commercial paper market is unavailable, the greater of the prevailing LIBOR rates and our lender's prime rate plus 6.00% plus a default rate of 3.00%).

 In April and May 2007, pursuant to the Revolving Facility, the Company entered into two interest rate cap agreements with notional amounts of \$34.0 million (increased to \$40.0 million in May 2007) and \$60.9 million.
 These agreements provide for a payment to the Company in the event LIBOR exceeds 8%, mitigating our exposure to increases in LIBOR.
-At May 31, 2009, the aggregate interest rate cap agreement notional amount was \$66.4 million.
+At August 31, 2009, the aggregate interest rate cap agreement notional amount was \$66.4 million.

 We have analyzed the potential impact of changes in interest rates on interest income from investments net of interest expense on the Revolving Facility.
-Assuming that our investments at May 31, 2009 were to remain constant for a full fiscal year and no actions were taken to alter the existing interest rate terms, a hypothetical change of 1% in interest rates would cause a corresponding change of approximately \$0.2 million to our interest income net of interest expense.
+Assuming that our investments at August 31, 2009 were to remain constant for a full fiscal year and no actions were taken to alter the existing interest rate terms, a hypothetical change of 1% in interest rates would cause a corresponding change of approximately \$0.3 million to our interest income net of interest expense.